Mozartted/Todomvc/README.md

 The application layout is very simple, it has a central textbar in which one types in a task and on pressing enter the tasks gets persisted to database and the entire tasks get collected from the database.

 ### The backend
-Well am not really the best guy when writing a readme, but let's see, the backend is created using node and mongoDb, basically the backend only collects data from the front end via express urls and then save these data to the mongoDb, It also retrieves information, i.e data from the database and then delivers a response for $https to work with.
+The backend is created using node and mongoDb, basically the backend only collects data from the angular https and then save these data to the mongoDb, It also retrieves information, i.e data from the database and then delivers a response for $https to work with.

 ### Featured.